 July 22, 2006 Panasonic (AKA Matsushita Electric Industrial Co.
 Ltd) certainly comes up with some interesting and original promotional concepts for its Oxyride battery business.
 In April 2005 we wrote about the company visiting Japanese schools and shopping malls to demonstrate a car powered by two AA-size Oxyride batteries and now comes the news of battery-powered flight.
 Yes folks, Panasonic together with the Tokyo Institute of Technology (TIT), has been working on the Oxyride Dry Cell Manned Flight Project since January this year.
 On July 16, the airplane powered by 160 AA-size Oxyride dry cell batteries flew a distance of 391.4 meters at an altitude of 6.11 meters at Okegawa Airport in Saitama Prefecture on the northern outskirts of Tokyo.
 The one-seat airplane, weighing 54 kg with a wingspan of 31 meters and piloted by a TIT student weighing 53 kg, was in the air for 59 seconds.

-« Back to Aircraft powered by 160 AA batteries
+Read the full article: Aircraft powered by 160 AA batteries